-In the two-level directory structure, each user has there own user files directory (UFD).
-The UFDs has similar structures, but each lists only the files of a single user. system’s master file directory (MFD) is searches whenever a new user id=s logged in.
+In the two-level directory structure, each user has their own user files directory (UFD).
+The UFDs have similar structures, but each lists only the files of a single user. system’s master file directory (MFD) is searches whenever a new user id=s logged in.
 The MFD is indexed by username or account number, and each entry points to the UFD for that user.

 - We can give full path like /User-name/directory-name/.

-- Different users can have same directory as well as file name.
+- Different users can have the same directory as well as the file name.

-- Searching of files become more easy due to path name and user-grouping.
+- Searching of files becomes easier due to pathname and user-grouping.